CassMidnight/basic-net-js/README.md

 2. Click the plus button next to any of the files you have changed, this will move them into the "staged" area
 3. Click the commit button to confirm your changes, you will need to provide a short commit message saying what you changed
 4. Click the pull button, this will download any changes I have made
-a.
-If the changes I have made could be merged without causing any conflicts then any changes i have made will show up
+5. If the changes I have made could be merged without causing any conflicts then any changes i have made will show up
-b.
-If the changes I have made could NOT be merged without causing conflict then source tree will ask you to resolve the conflicts in its merge tool
+6. If the changes I have made could NOT be merged without causing conflict then source tree will ask you to resolve the conflicts in its merge tool
-c. resolve the conflicts and click commit
+7. Resolve the conflicts and click commit
-5. Click the push button to push all your changes to the server
+8. Click the push button to push all your changes to the server

 ## Run